EXPLORE FLORENCE’S GRAND CATHEDRAL AND BRUNELLESCHI’S DOME

 Learn more about Mediterranean cruises

-More than 600 years after its construction, Santa Maria del Fiore’s red brick dome remains the tallest building in Florence and stands as one of the most iconic landmarks in both Europe and the world.
+More than 600 years after its construction, Santa Maria del Fiore’s red brick dome remains the tallest building in Florence and one of the most iconic landmarks in Europe and the world.
+Don’t miss this amazing site as you explore Florence.

-Up for a little exercise?
-Climb to the top of the dome via an internal stairway — all 463 steps of it!
+- Up for a little exercise?
+Climb to the top of Il Duomo via an internal stairway — all 463 steps of it!
 It’s quite a haul, but along the way you’ll have a close in view of the frescoes ending with a spectacular view of the city from the dome’s lantern.

-Admission to the cathedral is free.
+- Admission to the Florence cathedral is free.
 Lines can be quite long but they do move fairly quickly.